sparkswap/broker/README.md

 In order for the Kinesis CLI and Kinesis Daemon to be fully functional, the following containers must be running:

-- rousabeef/BTCD - Headless daemon to interact with blockchain (no wallet in this package)
+- roasbeef/BTCD - Headless daemon to interact with blockchain (no wallet in this package)
 - LND - Lightning Network Daemon + Wallet

 Once our wallet is setup, we need to specify the lnd url here:

-- KLCI - CLI for Kinesis Daemon (this is in its own container OR can be used directly from `./bin/klci` from inside the kbd container)
+- KCLI - CLI for Kinesis Daemon (this is in its own container OR can be used directly from `./bin/klci` from inside the kbd container)
 - KBD - Kinesis Broker Daemon - handle interactions between LND and the Kinesis Exchange (Relayer)

-NOTE: This repo only provides functionality and support for the CLI and Daemon.
-All other processes are required, but are not stored in this repo.
+#### Order of operations

 Order of operations for a broker request:
 KCLI -> KBD -> LND -> KBD -> RELAYER -> KBD -> LND/CLI/Stream

-1. A broker will make a request from the CLI
+1. A user will make a request from the CLI
-2. the CLI will post a grpc request to the daemon
+2. the CLI will post a grpc request to the Broker Daemon
-3. Daemon will connect to LND and create a channel to the relayer
-4. Daemon will send off the request to the relayer
+3. Daemon will send off the request to the relayer
-5. Relayer will send a response back to KBD
+4. Relayer will send a response back to KBD
-6. Daemon will respond by either making operations to LND, output back to CLI or opening a client/server stream
+5. Daemon will respond by either making operations to LND, output back to CLI or opening a client/server stream

 ### What happens when I make an order?